Maastricht Art & Icons Walk with TEFAF

 Sphinxpassage

-The Sphinxpassage is a 120-metre-long covered tile passage between the Eiffel Building and Pathé.
-Almost 30,000 tiles bring Maastricht's Sphinx past to life in words, images and objects.
-More info on Sphinxpassage
+A 120-metre-long covered tile passage between the Eiffel Building and Pathé.
+Almost 30,000 tiles bring Maastricht's Sphinx past to life.
+More information about Sphinxpassage

 Bureau Europa